-So, here’s 10 things you need to know about this epic mud festival in Korea including where to stay and what to expect.
+Here are 10 things you need to know about this epic mud festival in Korea including where to stay and what to expect.

-2) What to expect from Boryeong Mud Festival
+2. What to expect from Boryeong Mud Festival in 2023

-Boryeong Mud Festival takes place on Daecheon Beach and spans over a two-week period in July.
 To the one end of this beach lies the children’s mud zone with activities for the kids.
 Walk 2km along the shore and you’ll find the official mud zone as well as the stage where the performances take place at night.

 The beachside cafes are bustling with excited tourists and numerous mud festival parades take place along the beachfront.
 The entire area of Daecheon Beach is filled with a joyful and lively atmosphere.

-4) Should you buy a ticket for the mud zone?
+5. Should you buy a ticket for the mud zone

-Tickets to enter the mud zone cost 11 000 won ($10) and can be purchased either online or at the event.
-This is where all the fun mud activities take place such as Mud Wrestling, Mud Football, and the Mud Super Slide!
+The Mud Zone is where all the fun Boryeong Mud Festival activities take place such as Mud Wrestling, Mud Football, and the Mud Super Slide!

 However, this mud zone is only one small part of this entire festival area.
 The rest is open to the public, with no entrance fee, but there are no mud activities.

-My thoughts on the mud zone at Boryeong Mud Festival
+My thoughts on the mud activities at Boryeong Mud Festival

 At first, it was fun.
 We met some interesting people in the queue and fed off everyone’s energy.
-45 minutes later we reached the entrance and my patience had worn thin by the pushing and shoving.
+45 minutes later we reached the entrance to the mud zone and my patience had worn thin by the pushing and shoving.

 Mud zone activities